lightvector/KataGo/README.md

 <tr><td><sub>Left: ordinary ReLU.
 Right: parametric ReLU, where "a" is a trainable parameter.
 Image from https://arxiv.org/pdf/1502.01852.pdf </sub></tr></td>
 </table>

-For a negligible increase in the number of parameters of the neural net, using parametric ReLUs improved the loss by about 0.025 nats over the first 10 epochs a fairly significant improvement given the simplicity of the change.
+For a negligible increase in the number of parameters of the neural net, using parametric ReLUs improved the loss by about 0.025 nats over the first 10 epochs, a fairly significant improvement given the simplicity of the change.
 This decayed to little to closer to 0.010 to 0.015 nats by 30 epochs, but was still persistently and clearly better, well above the noise in the loss between successive runs.

 As far as I can tell, this was not simply due to something like having a problem of dead ReLUs beforehand, or some other simple issue.
 Ever since batch normalization was added, much earlier, all stats about the gradients and values in the inner layers have indicated that very few of the ReLUs die during training.
 Rather, I think this change is some sort of genuine increase in the fitting ability of the neural net.